Brilinta vs Plavix: what's the difference?

 Effectiveness of Brilinta vs Plavix

-The PLATO clinical trial studied Brilinta + aspirin compared to Plavix + Aspirin, was sponsored by AstraZeneca which makes Brilinta.
+The PLATO clinical trial studied Brilinta + aspirin compared to clopidogrel + aspirin, was sponsored by AstraZeneca who makes Brilinta.
 The percentage of patients that had cardiovascular (CV) death, myocardial infarction (MI) or stroke in the first year of treatment was:

 The CURE clinical trial studied Plavix + aspirin compared to placebo + aspirin.
 The percentage of CV death, MI or stroke in the first year of treatment was